hdquemada/hdquemada.github.io/README.md

-This repository was forked from https://github.com/academicpages/academicpages.github.io then detached.
+This repository was forked by me from https://github.com/academicpages/academicpages.github.io then detached.
 Here is the original readme from the academicpages.github.io repository:

 A Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.